-A broad area of 4 by 6 kilometres was drill tested by the 1,801 BOT drill hole program.
+A broad area of 4 by 6 kilometres was drill tested by the first 1,801 BOT drill hole program.
 The program was successful in defining known mineralization and also defined multiple new drill targets over an extensive area.
+The

-The Rajapalot gold mineralizing system now covers more than 4.5 sq km based on diamond drill results, and is most likely to extend much further based on anomalous gold values in the BOT data.
+Rajapalot gold mineralizing system now covers more than 4.5 sq km based on diamond drill results and is most likely to extend much further based on anomalous gold values in the BOT data.
+Diamond drill testing of targets created during this program is ongoing.